 Once that’s out of the way, let’s talk about barbells that are only slightly bent.
 It’s still better to replace them just to be safe, but if your budget doesn’t allow that, they’re still ways to use it safely.

-For starters, you should start looking into alternative exercises to avoid using the barbell as much as possible.
-For every barbell exercise, there is a dumbbell counterpart, so now all your chest & shoulder pressing, as well as curls should be done with dumbbells to minimize risk.
+For starters who are in this to measure your fitness level, you should start looking into alternative exercises to avoid using the barbell as much as possible.
+For every barbell exercise, there is a dumbbell-only workout counterpart, so now all your chest & shoulder pressing, and dumbbell curls – done with the right weight should be done with one of those affordable adjustable dumbbells around to minimize risk.

-For exercise where dumbbells don’t cut it, like squats or deadlifts you should always use your bar bend side up.
+For exercise where dumbbells don’t get any close to the results you get with squatting on a smith machine, you should always use your bar bend side up.
 In my experience, the best way to recognize the side that should look up is to score it with a metal plate or tool.

 If you don’t put the bar bent side up, it will shift in your hands as it rights itself, which can cause you to drop it and bend it even further, or worse, injure you.